 Just before the kids opened to the first page, I compared The Catcher in the Rye to Twain’s Adventures of Huckleberry Finn – a novel the children had previously read.
 “In both cases,” I exclaimed, “the protagonist is on a journey of self-discovery that will surprise as well as challenge the most prodigious of readers.”

-When Holden then used the word, you, twice in the novel, my class began to ponder whether he was conversing with a psychotherapist in the asylum.
+When Holden then used the word, you, twice in the novel, my class speculated that he was conversing with a psychotherapist in the asylum.
 They further perceived that virtually every chapter in the book is similar in structure and length.
-“Could each chapter represent twenty-six therapeutic sessions?” asked a particularly enterprising boy one day in class.
+“Could each chapter represent 26 therapeutic sessions?” asked a particularly enterprising boy one day in class.

 By the end of Chapter 1, my students realized that Holden never gave in to telling us much at all.
 By employing the duality of dramatic irony and “showing” instead of telling, Salinger’s seductively easy prose turned out to be as complex as Joyce or Faulkner.
 Ultimately, we all had to dig, dig, dig.
 The kids perceived that the subtlety of the book lay in the spaces in-between.
 As easy as the language appeared to be, the lazy reader would accept the lethargy and querulous nature of Holden as fact.
 “There’s much more to this character than what he tells you,” offered a sagacious girl one day in a group discussion.

 Another scholar keenly observed, “The key to the story lies in Allie Caulfield.
-He dies at twelve, still innocent and evolving, and he remains that way to Holden after that.
+He died at 12, still innocent and evolving, and he remains that way to Holden after that.
 Not only is Allie stuck in time, but so is Holden.
 He can’t move on in life.
 It’s sad, and it’s completely understandable.”

 By the second week on our focus of “Catcher,” Holden’s memorable sense of language kidnaped the attention of the vast majority of the students.
 His “smells-like-teenage-spirit” kind of narration turned out to be a mini-lesson in mid-twentieth century adolescent colloquialisms.
 Words like backasswards and vomity, and expressions such as “strictly for the birds” and “it kills me” became catchwords and phrases for many of my pupils once they read the book.

 Over the course of the next few weeks, the kids in my class invariably walked in the shoes of Holden.
-They understood Holden’s obsession with the ducks in Central Park in the winter as the universal teenage projected plea, “What will happen to me?”
+They understood Holden’s obsession with the ducks in Central Park in the winter was nothing less than a projected kind of universal teenage plea, “What will happen to me?”
 The class laughed at the phoniness of the call girl, Faith Cavendish, who is suddenly impressed that Holden purportedly attends Princeton.
 My kiddies were stirred when Holden decided not to throw a snowball at a fire hydrant at his old boarding school because it subconsciously represented the innocence that Holden wanted to protect.
-They nodded their heads in agreement when Holden criticized such words as “grand” for being too imprecise.
+They nodded their heads in agreement when Holden criticized such words as grand for being too imprecise.
 As one student sagely wrote, “Holden preferred words that were carved out in granite – not quicksand!”

 My students became absorbed with a matter-of-fact anecdote that Holden includes in Chapter 16.
 When Holden observes “a little kid” merrily skipping to the tune of “if a body catch a body coming through the rye,” the class understood that they had stumbled onto something enormous.
 As the kids ascertained, Holden has just been reminded about all the good that childhood has invariably represented to him, which is embodied in that frolicking, whirring young boy.

-Later on, when his former teacher, Mr. Antolini, asks him what he would like to do in the future, Holden’s remarkable rejoinder became food for thought for my students.
+Later on, when his remarkably perceptive younger sister, Phoebe, asks him what he would like to do in the future, Holden’s rejoinder became food for thought for my students.
 “I keep picturing all these little kids playing some game in this big field of rye and all.
 Thousands of little kids and nobody’s around — nobody big, I mean — except me.
 And I’m standing on the edge of some crazy cliff.
 What I have to do, I have to catch everybody if they start to go over the cliff — I mean if they’re running, and they don’t look where they’re going I have to come out from somewhere and catch them.
 That’s all I’d do all day.
 I’d just be the catcher in the rye and all.”

 When I read the above passage on a windswept November morning, one of my pupils, the oldest child in a family of four children, put his head down on his desk and began to sob.
 As Holden would say, “You had to be there.”